Facilitating Compliance: helping patients choose health

 • feel pushed to act in ways they’re unaccustomed to or that go against their beliefs;

-• resist and reject when expected to act in ways currently outside their norm;
+• resist and reject when expected to act in ways outside their norm;

 • lose trust in us when we push them.